-Committee's Name, Composition, and Attributes of Chairperson
+Committee's Name, Composition, and Attributes of Chairperson Updated

 Committee Corresponding to Nomination Committee Committee Corresponding to Compensation Committee

 Committee's Name Nomination and Compensation Committee Nomination and Compensation Committee

-All Committee Members 4 4
+All Committee Members 3 3

 Full-time Members 0 0

 Inside Directors 0 0

-Outside Director 4 4
+Outside Director 3 3

-Outside Experts 0 0
+External Experts 0 0

 Others 0 0

 Chairperson Outside Director Outside Director

+Supplementary Explanation Updated

 Until the Ordinary General Meeting of Shareholders on June 27, 2023, the Company operated the Nominating Committee and the Compensation Committee as separate meeting bodies.
 However, given that the discussions held by each committee are deeply related, the Company will operate them as the Nomination and Compensation Committee after the conclusion of the Ordinary General Meeting of Shareholders on June 27, 2023 in order to further deepen the discussions.
-The Nomination and Compensation Committee was established for the purpose of increasing the objectivity and transparency of the process for determining the personal affairs and remuneration of directors and further enhancing and strengthening corporate governance by properly ensuring that outside directors have the opportunity to be involved in the process and offer advice.
-During the previous fiscal year, the committee met a total of 10 times, twice as the Nomination Committee in the period from April 1, 2023 to the close of the Ordinary General Meeting of Shareholders on June 27, 2023 and eight times as the Nomination and Compensation Committee after the close of the Ordinary General Meeting of Shareholders on June 27, 2023.
-The Compensation Committee did not meet in the period from April 1, 2023 to the close of the Ordinary General Meeting of Shareholders on June 27, 2023.
+The Nomination and Compensation Committee was established for the purpose of increasing the objectivity and transparency of the process for determining personnel affairs and remuneration of directors, etc. and further enhancing and strengthening the corporate governance system by properly ensuring that outside directors have the opportunity to be involved in the process and offer advice.
+During the previous fiscal year, the committee met a total of seven times.